 Admission includes a one-hour See NYC sightseeing cruise, a two-hour Alive After Five Happy Hour cruise, or a Hop-On, Hop-Off sightseeing cruise (available seasonally only).

-Two New York CityPASS Plans
+Three New York CityPASS Plans

-CityPASS offers two different plans for visits to New York City.
-Which you'll select will depend on your budget, how long you plan to be in the city, and which attractions you want to attend.
+CityPASS offers three different plans for visits to New York City.
+Which you’ll select will depend on your budget, how long you plan to be in the city, and which attractions you want to attend.

 New York CityPASS